 Figure 10 shows a sample view of the KIOS software for controlling the UAVs.
 In this figure two orange and light blue boxes display the real-time monitoring values for the UAVs.
 With SafeDrones integration, each drone can calculate its real-time reliability and MTTF.
 As well as showing these values for informational purposes, they can also be used as the basis for dynamic decision-making; for example, if the MTTF drops below the expected mission duration, the drone could automatically be instructed to perform a safe emergency landing.
 In this way, the SafeDrones approach serves as a test case to demonstrate the EDDI dynamic safety assessment and response concept.

 Figure 9 Overall view on combining real-time monitoring and diagnosis with Fault Tree Analysis

 Figure 10 A sample view of SafeDrones integration with KIOS software.

-Detailed calculations and experimental results are provided in the following paper that is expected to be published in 2022.
+Detailed calculations and experimental results are provided in the following publication [10].